This activity was selected for the On the Cutting Edge Reviewed Teaching Collection

 - Follow up questions on climate variability and controls can be further emphasized after the activity is completed as a series of questions in a mid semester exam or quiz (online or in-class).
 An example exam/quiz question if not used earlier: The instructor gives students a set of temperature, precipitation, extreme weather and possibly additional climate information and asks students to predict the general geographic location of where the data were collected.

-2) Then, students will follow the instructions of the "Climate Around the World" exercise (modified from this CLEAN resource by C. Shellito; see below) to assemble a set of climate data for their area.
+- Then, students will follow the instructions of the "Climate Around the World" exercise (modified from this CLEAN resource of the same name by C. Shellito; see below) to assemble a set of climate data for their area.
 Data can be entered into a MS Excel spreadsheet Climate Records MS Excel spreadsheet (Excel 33kB May14 12) or Climate data table (Excel 31kB May15 12), which will aid in computing annual averages and can be expanded to include multiple locations of interest.

 Assemble the Components: